 - Static Code Analysis

 Before implementing the current process, we used to do code reviews occasionally, once a sprint, or once a month, or whenever time allowed us, and we weren’t using any specific tools, only reviewing last commits.
 As it turned out, after some time, as code grows larger, it was becoming impossible to track, review, and correct the mistakes or things that weren’t implemented correctly.

 We started to look for a tool that could serve our needs.
 We explored various popular tools to find one that suits our needs the best.
-We didn’t like tools that require code review for every pushed commit, e.g. Gerrit, since in our opinion, it generates too much overhead.
-We wanted to be able to review code for each feature, when it is completed, and we found that GitLab and its merge requests is what we needed.
+We didn’t like tools that require code review for every pushed commit, e.g. Gerrit, since, in our opinion, it generates too much overhead.
+We wanted to be able to review code for each feature when it is completed, and we found that GitLab and its merge requests are what we needed.

 The process is pretty simple, you create protected branches (e.g. sprint branch, master branch, delivery branch), and developers can create and push their own feature branches.
 Once they finish working on a feature, they issue a merge request from the GitLab UI.
 Before merging team leaders or other developers review the code using GitLab, using user-friendly code comparison, with the ability to make comments on sections of code.
 The developer who made the change gets notified about comments, and can reply or update the code if necessary.

 In the end, every piece of code gets reviewed before a merge, and it turned out that many potential problems were caught during this process, many bad practices were eradicated, and the quality of code we were producing improved drastically.